godwino/Movie-Recommendation-System/README (1).md

 ## Features
-Personalized recommendations based on user ratings Collaborative filtering to find movies similar users liked Content-based filtering to suggest movies similar to those you've rated highly A user-friendly interface for rating and discovering movies An extensive database of movies from various genres
+Personalized recommendations based on user ratings.
+Collaborative filtering to find movies similar users liked.
+Content-based filtering to suggest movies similar to those you've rated highly.
+A user-friendly interface for rating and discovering movies.
+An extensive database of movies from various genres.